 GeneCards Summary for DROSHA Gene

 DROSHA (Drosha Ribonuclease III) is a Protein Coding gene.
 Diseases associated with DROSHA include Pineoblastoma and Digeorge Syndrome.
-Among its related pathways are Direct p53 effectors and Gene Expression.
+Among its related pathways are Proteoglycans in cancer and Tat-mediated elongation of the HIV-1 transcript.
 Gene Ontology (GO) annotations related to this gene include RNA binding.

 UniProtKB/Swiss-Prot Summary for DROSHA Gene

 Ribonuclease III double-stranded (ds) RNA-specific endoribonuclease that is involved in the initial step of microRNA (miRNA) biogenesis.
 Component of the microprocessor complex that is required to process primary miRNA transcripts (pri-miRNAs) to release precursor miRNA (pre-miRNA) in the nucleus.
 Within the microprocessor complex, DROSHA cleaves the 3' and 5' strands of a stem-loop in pri-miRNAs (processing center 11 bp from the dsRNA-ssRNA junction) to release hairpin-shaped pre-miRNAs that are subsequently cut by the cytoplasmic DICER to generate mature miRNAs.
 Involved also in pre-rRNA processing.
 Cleaves double-strand RNA and does not cleave single-strand RNA.
 Involved in the formation of GW bodies.